 - Grade III.
 This is a severe sprain, which means you’ve completely torn or separated a ligament.

 Who’s at Risk of Having a Knee Sprain

-While anyone at any age can sprain a knee, the weekend hiker, Thursday night kickball player and the DIYer around the house are more at risk.
+While anyone can sprain a knee at any age, the weekend hiker, Thursday night kickball player, and the DIYer around the house are more at risk.
 Competitive athletes have the highest risk of knee sprains.
-In fact, knee sprains are the most common injury in U.S. high schools.
+Knee sprains are the most common injury in U.S. high schools.

 Mild Sprained Knee Treatment

-To receive treatment for any grade knee sprain, you need to seek medical help at Redefine Healthcare in northern New Jersey.
-Your pain management specialist examines your knee to check for other, more serious causes, such as patellofemoral pain syndrome or patellar tendonitis, especially if your pain centers around the kneecap.
+To receive treatment for any grade knee sprain, you need medical help at Redefine Healthcare in northern New Jersey.
+Your pain management specialist examines your knee to check for other, more severe causes, such as patellofemoral pain syndrome or patellar tendonitis, especially if your pain centers around the kneecap.

-Once you’re diagnosed with a sprain, expect to spend several weeks following the RICE rule: rest, ice, compression and elevation, along with some over-the-counter painkillers like ibuprofen.
-Up to 90 percent of people who’ve suffered Grade I or Grade II sprains, make a full recovery after proper treatment and physical therapy.
-Still, a bad sprain may need two to four weeks to fully heal.
+Once you’re diagnosed with a sprain, expect to spend several weeks following the RICE rule: rest, ice, compression, and elevation, along with some over-the-counter painkillers like ibuprofen.
+Up to 90 percent of people who’ve suffered Grade I or Grade II sprains make a full recovery after proper treatment and physical therapy.
+Still, a bad sprain may need two to four weeks to heal fully.